see128791/CS480-Poject1/README.md

 ### 1.2 User Abilities

 #### **Account**
-- Users can sign up with email/username and password so that I have an account.
+- Users can sign up with email/username and password.
-- Users can log in and log out securely so that thier data is protected.
+- Users can log in and log out securely so that their data is protected.
-- Users can view and edit profiles, including display name, short bio, and profile picture.
+- Users can view and edit their profile, including display name, short bio, and profile picture.
 - A user account has: username, password, display name, bio, profile picture

 #### **Friendship**